shawenyao/jekyll-now/_posts/2018-12-22-Productionize-R-Scripts-with-Batch-Mode.md

 ## Putting It All Together
 For non-interactive/production use of R scripts:
 * call `rscript` from command line to run them in batch mode, either sequentially (without `start`) or parallelly (with `start`)
-* use `commandArgs` to parse the arguments into a character vector, and you get to choose how to use it
+* use `commandArgs` in R to parse the arguments into a character vector, and you get to choose how to use it
-* distinguish between batch and interactive mode in the beginning of the script to retain compatability with running in RStudio
+* distinguish between batch and interactive mode in the beginning of the script to retain compatability with RStudio
 * put a blocking operation at the end to avoid auto-exit